mvysny/vaadin-on-kotlin/docs/index.md

 ## Further Reading

+For technical description of what Vaadin-on-Kotlin is, please feel free to read the [Vaadin-on-Kotlin Github page](https://github.com/mvysny/vaadin-on-kotlin).

+Vaadin-on-Kotlin apps are typically three-tiered:

+* The browser renders HTML and JavaScript constructed by the components orchestrated by the Vaadin framework.
+Vaadin offers the possibility to orchestrate interactive components entirely server-side using a rich Java API.
+The Karibu-DSL library wraps Vaadin APIs to provide more pleasant Kotlin experience.
+* Server-side code is typically written using the Kotlin language.
+This is where your app logic resides and this is where you will add your code.
+* The database access is handled by the VoK-ORM library: a very simple and powerful layer over a SQL database.
+You can of course decide not to use
+  VoK-ORM and use JPA; you can even decide not to use SQL at all and use a NoSQL database.

-Vaadin-on-Kotlin is built of several pieces.
-To learn more about a particular piece, just click the boxes below to learn more:
+To learn more about a particular piece, just click the box below to learn more:

 <div style="display: flex; flex-wrap: wrap">
 <div onclick="location.href='https://github.com/mvysny/karibu-dsl';" class="box md"><div class="caption">Karibu-DSL</div><div class="body">Write your UI in structured Kotlin code</div></div>